How to Write a Competitive CV for Your LLM Application: Stanford's Approach

 Junior Research Fellow at the Skolkovo Institute for Law and Development, April 2015 - February 2016

 - Conducted research on the central counterparty and marginal requirements for non-centrally cleared derivatives in Germany to develop recommendations for the Russian financial markets law.
 Produced two 50-page reports.
-In collaboration with a team of researchers designed a law reform proposal implemented by the Russian Central Bank and the Parliament.
+In collaboration with a team of researchers designed a law reform proposal implemented by the Russian Central Bank and Parliament.

-You don't need to highlight country, city, or dates.
+- Avoid highlighting country, city, or dates.

-- 2 - 2,5 cm margins
+- General formatting guidelines: 1 - 2 pages, 10 - 12 font size, 2 - 2,5 cm margins